raganwald/JQuery-Combinators/README.md

     			.addClass('changed was_black')
     			.end();

-(`increment_captured_display.curry('white')` uses [Functional Javascript](http://osteele.com/sources/javascript/functional/ "Functional Javascript") to return a function that updates the display of captured stones of the appropriate colour).
+(`increment_captured_display.curry('white')` uses [Functional Javascript][fj] to return a function that updates the display of captured stones of the appropriate colour).
 We could have used `into` to make this code clean, but then we'd have to fiddle around with our functions to make sure they return their receiver.

 **Conflicts**